langchain-ai/langchain/templates/extraction-openai-functions/README.md

-# Extraction with OpenAI functions
+# Extraction - OpenAI functions

 This template uses [OpenAI function calling](https://python.langchain.com/docs/modules/chains/how_to/openai_functions) for extraction of structured output from unstructured input text.